 \textbf{Merging PEFT models.} PEFT is a popular method that reduces fine-tuning costs~\cite{ding2023parameter}, but storing PEFT parameters for multiple tasks remains space-inefficient~\cite{zhang2023composing}.
 The effectiveness of our approach on PEFT demonstrates the generalization capability and offers an efficient deployment way.

 Firstly, we use T0-3B~\cite{sanhmultitask} as the pre-trained model and $(IA)^3$~\cite{liu2022few} as the PEFT method, fine-tuning on 11 discriminative tasks~\cite{huang2024emr}.
-Our proposed FR-Merging and FREE-Merging show great advantages with an improvement of nearly 1\% in Table~\ref{tab:lm_avg}.
-Then, we select Qwen-14B~\cite{bai2023qwen} as the pre-trained model and LoRA~\cite{hulora} as the PEFT way, fine-tuning on three generative tasks before merging~\cite{lu2024twin}.
-The results show that our method exhibits nearly a 2\% advantage, whether in cost-free conditions or the complete framework.
-This demonstrates that our methods remain highly feasible even with PEFT, confirming their generalization ability.
-Full results are available in the Appendix~\ref{appendix:additional}.
+Our proposed FR-Merging and FREE-Merging improve performance by nearly 1\%, as shown in Table~\ref{tab:lm_avg}.
+Next, we employ Qwen-14B~\cite{bai2023qwen} with LoRA~\cite{hulora} as the PEFT way, fine-tuning on three generative tasks~\cite{lu2024twin}.
+The results show that our methods lead to a 2\% advantage in both cost-free and full frameworks.
+This confirms the feasibility with PEFT and strong generalization of our methods.
+Full results are available in the Appendix~\ref{appendix:merging_language_models}.

-\textbf{Merging Large Language models.} We investigate the merging of large models.
-We use LLaMa2-13B~\cite{touvron2023llama} as the pre-trained model, utilizing WizardLM~\cite{xu2024wizardlm} for instruction following, WizardMath~\cite{luo2023wizardmath} for math, and WizardCoder-Python~\cite{luowizardcoder} for coding.
-Experiments are conducted on the AlpacaEval (instruction following task), GSM8K (math task), and MBPP (code generation task)~\cite{yu2024language}.
+\textbf{Merging Large Language models.} We explore large model merging using LLaMa2-13B~\cite{touvron2023llama} as the pre-trained model, with WizardLM~\cite{xu2024wizardlm} for instruction following, WizardMath~\cite{luo2023wizardmath} for math, and WizardCoder-Python~\cite{luowizardcoder} for coding.
+Experiments are conducted on AlpacaEval (instruction following), GSM8K (math), and MBPP (code)~\cite{yu2024language}.

-The results are shown in Table~\ref{tab:llm-merging}.
-It can be observed that our proposed FR-Merging even surpasses existing methods that rely on additional information, showing great advantages.
-This indicates that our findings in FR-Merging regarding low-frequency signals and task generalization also hold when extended to large models, which is highly significant for the practical deployment of large models.
-Additionally, our proposed FREE-Merging also shows considerable advantages.
-This suggests that FREE-Merging can also be effectively applied to large models, promoting rapid deployment of large models across cross-domain tasks.
+Table~\ref{tab:llm-merging} shows that our proposed FR-Merging even surpasses existing methods that rely on additional information.
+This indicates that our findings in FR-Merging regarding low-frequency signals and task interference also hold when extended to large models.
+This is crucial for practical usage of large models.
+Additionally, our proposed FREE-Merging also demonstrates strong advantages, enabling efficient cross-domain deployment of large models.